pierre-rouleau/pel/README.rst

   - and you can still install packages with Emacs package management commands, and manually configure them by adding extra logic in the PEL init.el file.

-- **Emacs Startup Optimization** with carefully crafted pre-compiled byte/native compiled `early-init.el`_, `init.el` and control logic with aggressive lazy-loading, deferred execution to maximize speed of independent Emacs processes.
+- **Emacs Startup Optimization** with carefully crafted, byte/native compiled `early-init.el`_, `init.el`_ and `control logic`_ with aggressive lazy-loading, macro-based deferred execution to maximize speed of independent Emacs processes.

   - See the `PEL installation`_ for details.

-- **Fast Startup Mode**: Beyond general startup optimization, PEL provides ahead-of-time pre-compilation and physical directory restructuring system squashes Emacs ``load-path`` that speeds Emacs boot time even more, allowing sub 0.1 second startups on Linux and under 0.2 seconds on macOS, even with over 300 packages.
+- **Fast Startup Mode**: Beyond general startup optimization, PEL provides ahead-of-time pre-compilation and physical directory restructuring system that squashes Emacs ``load-path``.
+This speeds up Emacs boot time even more,
+  allowing:

+  - sub 0.1 second startups on Linux, and
+  - under 0.2 seconds on macOS, even with over 300 packages.

   PEL provides commands to toggle from normal mode to fast startup and back.

 - **Extensive Code Validation** of all Emacs Lisp code through byte and native compilation controlled by GNU Make script which also performs **specialized linting**, ERT-based **unit testing**.